A Bora Bora Vacation with Kids!

-A definite highlight in Bora Bora with kids was the walk to dinner every evening.
+A definite highlight in visiting Bora Bora with kids was the walk to dinner every evening.
 We were in Bungalow 423, which is located far from the beach, pool and restaurants – almost as far away as you can get.
 Although the view was spectacular, being that far from the center of the resort wasn’t very kid-friendly.
 A shorter walk would have been nice most of the time.
 However, in the evenings I was glad the walk was as long as it was.
 There was something magical about the 15-minute journey (walking slowly) while the sun was setting and the kids were cleaned up from the day and dressed for dinner, all in good moods, running, skipping, backtracking, holding hands, looking at the water, and occasionally dropping room keys in the lagoon.
 I saw other guests getting rides from their bungalows to dinner in the golf carts.
 They were missing out.

-We took the complementary hotel boat to Vaitape twice.
+We took the complimentary hotel boat to Vaitape twice.
 Vaitape is small, so the three-hours in town were perfect.
 We had lunch each trip at the Aloe Café, which has great shrimp and haricots verts.
 The town is all about pearl jewelry, and there’s a crafts market with carvings and shell/pearl jewelry.

 The highlight of our trip, though, was our five-hour trip around the island on the shark / snorkeling tour arranged through the hotel.
 The five hours actually went by very quickly.
 We anchored a few places for snorkeling and then to pet stingrays.
 The hotel provided all snorkeling equipment and life vests, and the kids had a great time getting into the water with the fish.
 We saw lemon sharks, mahi-mahi, yellow fin tuna, and dozens of other kinds of fish at the coral reefs and the other places we stopped.